MIRAGE IIIS HA PILOT, 1979

 The ARZ-30 is a partial pressure suit made of nylon.
 The suit is provided with adjustment lacing (the pictured suit has never been adjusted, due to this the loose laces) and an integrated inflatable bladder secured to the suit with snap fasteners.
 If required, the suit's inflatable bladders apply pressure to the chest, abdomen, back and partially to arms and legs.

-The Swiss AF decided not to use pressurized gloves.
+The Swiss AF also decided not to use pressurized gloves.
 This explains the fact that the pressure feed hoses connectors blanked by aluminium plugs.

 - details of the helmet's rear and front hold-down harness

-The device connected to the suit for the comfort of the QRA strapped-in pilot and had to be disconnected by ground personnel before the start-up procedure.
+The ventilated suit was intended to increase the comfort of the pilot strapped into the aircraft during QRA shifts; a mobile cooling unit fed the ventilated suit.
+It had to be disconnected by ground personnel before the start-up procedure.

 During the flight, no direct cooling was provided to the pilot and the ventilated suit connector was stored under the ARZ 30 suit.

 The LH upper large picture shows the front side of the suit with the cooling unit connector and suit cooled air distribution harness.

 The LH lower large picture shows the rear side of the suit with the